 Helping Property Owners Navigate The Difficulties Of Statewide Rent And Eviction Controls

 Landlords across California are now facing some of the strictest rent and eviction control ordinances in the country.
 Many property owners and rental companies are now unsure how to comply with these new laws and how these changes will affect their profitability.
-At Zacks, Freedman & Patterson, our knowledgeable real estate lawyers help California landlords obey all applicable laws and statutes and find creative solutions for clients’ legal and business problems.
+At Zacks & Freedman, our knowledgeable rent and eviction control attorney team helps California landlords obey all applicable laws and statutes and find creative solutions for clients’ legal and business problems.

 From our office in San Francisco, we assist landlords, rental companies and business-related property owners.
 Our attorneys have decades of combined legal experience and a lengthy record of positive case results on behalf of clients.
 You can learn more about how we can help you by contacting our office and scheduling your first meeting with one of our trusted staff members.

 Assistance With The Tenant Protection Act Of 2019